 His DNA is still present in the current human race

-he blieved that a man could be measured by the omber of children he fathered. his harem included thousand of high-born women and hence he had many children.
+He believed that a man could be measured by the omber of children he fathered. his harem included thousands of high-born women and hence he had many children.

-Due to which even today 5 out of every 200 men are aid to have his DNA. interesting right?
+Due to this even today 5 out of every 200 men are aid to have his DNA. interesting right?